Milan Rosko

 Information design, motion design, signage.

-I am an alumnus of the B.A. program in Gestaltung und Kultur at a University of Applied Sciences in Berlin, and I am currently enrolled in the B.A.
+I am an alumnus of the B.A. program in Gestaltung und Kultur (KD) at HTW University of Applied Sciences in Berlin, and I am currently enrolled in the B.A.
 Computer Science program at the University of Hagen.